ikramabukar/ikramabukar/README.md

 <h2 align = "center"> 🧕🏾 About Me</h2>

 Greetings!
 My name is Ikram, and I'm an enthusiastic self-taught React developer.
 I am genuinely excited about the endless possibilities that web development offers and look forward to further challenges and opportunities to create exceptional web applications that make a positive impact.
-Thank you for taking the time to get to know me, and I'm eager to explore potential collaborations and share my passion for web development with others.
+I'm eager to explore potential collaborations and share my passion for web development with others.

 <h2 align = "center" >My Interests</h2>
 <ul>